trevordmiller/slides-intro-to-graphql/src/index.md

 ---

-### "Ask for what you need, get exactly that"
+## "Ask for what you need, get exactly that"

 > "Send a GraphQL query to your API and get exactly what you need, nothing more and nothing less.
 GraphQL queries always return predictable results.
 Apps using GraphQL are fast and stable because they control the data they get, not the server."

 ---

-# Syntax
+# GraphQL is a shift from imperative to declarative code

+GraphQL is about writing **what** data you want instead of **how** to get it/store it/etc.

+- Declarative: what
+- Imperative: how

 ---

+# GraphQL Syntax

+Next let's see basic GraphQL syntax

-Right now let's go through some syntax.
-Later we'll cover some full working examples in an app.
+Later I'll show full working examples in an app

 ---